tent/tent.io/content/_faq.md

 ### Can I switch Tent servers?

 Absolutely!
-And you can take your relationships-- your followers with you.
-If a service provider changes its terms, shuts down, gets bought, discontinues a product, no problem-- you can take your data and relationships with you and set up somewhere else-- on your own server or at another provider.
+And you can take your relationships -- your followers with you.
+If a service provider changes its terms, shuts down, is acquired, discontinues a product, no problem -- you can take your data and relationships with you and set up somewhere else -- on your own server or at another provider.

 ### Can I get my data out of Tent?

 Of course!
-There are two easy ways: with an app or another Tent server.
+There are two simple ways: with an app or another Tent server.
 Just authorize a Tent app or a new Tent server to view the content and it will transfer over automatically.